ceruulean/cv/content/_index.md

 - Support migration efforts and developing an online help center.
 - Organize content strategy matrix and maintain confidentiality.
-- Create fowcharts and diagrams for software architecture in patents.
+- Create flowcharts and diagrams for software architecture in patents.
 - Coordinate with teams spanning across three continents.
 - Rearrange and refresh internal onboarding guides.